Yelp is looking for the Top 100 places to eat - NewsBreak

 Yelp is looking for the Top 100 places to eat

-(NEXSTAR) — As COVID-19 restrictions begin to ease across the country, and people return to in-person dining, Yelp wants to know where the best restaurants are.‘It always helps to have some support’: Government funds help keep one Illinois business alive
+(NEXSTAR) — As COVID-19 restrictions begin to ease across the country, and people return to in-person dining, Yelp wants to know where the best restaurants are.National Sandwich Day: Where to get deals and freebies on subs and sandwiches

 Yelp has opened its nominations for the Top 100 Places to Eat in the U.S. and Canada.
 While this is the review site’s ninth annual list, it is only the second year the community has been asked to submit nominations.